g3kk0/htping/README.md

 ## Installation

 htping is a is a self-contained Go binary (no external dependencies).
-Simply download the binary to one of the directories in $PATH and run it.
+Simply download the binary to one of the directories in your $PATH and run it.

 ### Linux